Rio Dulce & Livingston: Guatemala’s tropical paradise

 Things to do in and around Rio Dulce & Livingston, Guatemala:

-• Explore Rio Dulce by Boat – Take a scenic boat ride through Rio Dulce’s lush jungles, narrow gorges, and stunning cliffs.
+- Explore Rio Dulce by Boat – Take a scenic boat ride through Rio Dulce’s jungles, narrow gorges, and scenic cliffs.

-• Visit Playa Blanca – Unwind at this pristine beach with soft white sand and clear turquoise waters, ideal for swimming and sunbathing.
+- Visit Playa Blanca – Unwind at this pristine beach with soft white sand and turquoise waters, ideal for swimming and sunbathing.

-• Go Birdwatching & Wildlife Watching – Spot diverse species, including toucans, manatees, and howler monkeys in the surrounding rainforest.
+- Go Birdwatching & Wildlife Watching – Spot wild species, including toucans, manatees, and howler monkeys in the surrounding rainforest.

 Speak to a Travel Specialist today